Banda Linda

-The Banda Linda are a small tribe living in Central African Republic.

-They are part of the Banda people, distinguished by their language called Lindá, a Central Banda language.
+The Banda Linda are a small tribe living in the Central African Republic, primarily in the central and eastern regions of the country; they are primarily concentrated within the Ouaka, Haute-Kotto, and Basse-Kotto prefectures.
+They are a subgroup of the Banda people, distinguished by their language called Lindá, a Central Banda language.

 They are known for their typical music style, involving long wooden pipes producing a single note.
 The Italian composer Luciano Berio (1925–2003) defined the community as "highly musical."
 The French-Israeli ethnomusicologist Simha Arom has described and collected their music.

 Instrument

 The pipes can be known as the Banda Linda Horns, created with tree roots hollowed out by termites.
 They combine to make a polyrhythm.